 You can remove any user-defined (custom) styles; but before you do, you should make sure the styles are not in use in the current document.
 If an unwanted style is in use, you can replace it with a substitute style.

-To delete any unwanted styles, in the Styles and Formatting window select each one to be deleted (hold Ctrl while selecting multiple styles), and then right-click on a selected style and select Delete on the context menu.

-If the style is not in use, it is deleted immediately without confirmation.
-If the style is in use, you receive a warning message asking you to confirm deletion.